 Current PhD students: Orcun Karaca, Luca Furieri, Ilnura Usmanova, Pier Giuseppe Sessa, Yimeng Lu

 PhD applicants: I welcome applications from motivated students with a strong background and interest in mathematics and control theory.
 If you are interested in a PhD position, please contact me with your undergraduate and Master's transcripts, CV, a brief statement of your research interests and goals, and contact information of three references.

-Semester and Masters' students: Please browse our institute's website for a list of open projects.
+Semester and Masters' students applicants: Please browse our institute's website for a list of open projects.
 You are also welcome to contact me if you have interests aligned with the context of my research discussed above or my publications.
 Your application should include your transcript and CV as well as a paragraph on the problems you are interested to work on.